AdobeDocs/experience-platform.en/help/sources/sources-sdk/api/getting-started.md

 ## Reading sample API calls

-The Batch SDK and [!DNL Flow Service] API documentation provides example API calls to demonstrate how to format your requests.
+The Self-Serve Sources (Batch SDK) and [!DNL Flow Service] API documentation provides example API calls to demonstrate how to format your requests.
 These include paths, required headers, and properly formatted request payloads.
 Sample JSON returned in API responses is also provided.
 For information on the conventions used in documentation for sample API calls, see the section on [how to read example API calls](../../../landing/troubleshooting.md#how-do-i-format-an-api-request) in the Experience Platform troubleshooting guide.

 ## Gather values for required headers